georgehenderson/lavaca-devtools/README.md

 - Close and re-open developer tools if it's already open

 ## Panel
-Visualize your application's view heirarchy and inspect the models associated with the rendered views.
+Visualize your application's view hierarchy and inspect the models associated with the rendered views.
 ![View Panel](https://raw.github.com/georgehenderson/lavaca-devtools/master/src/img/panel-view.png)

 View the data associated with the defined routes for your application.
 Including the pattern, controller type, controller action, and additional parameters.